India Projected to Become World's Most Populous Country Next Year

 The best and most effective longterm way to reduce fertility and slow population growth is by expanding access to health care, education, and economic opportunity; investing in girls’ education; and ensuring family planning information and services are available to all who desire and need them.
 Currently, India’s total fertility rate (TFR) is 2.0 births per woman, with most states having reached replacement rate (2.1) or below, and the demand for and use of modern contraception is only continuing to increase.

-Throughout India, fertility rates and desired family size vary according to people’s education and income levels.
+Throughout India, wanted fertility rates, ideal family size, and total fertility rates vary according to people’s education and income levels.
 According to the most recent National Family Health Survey statistics for 2019-2021, the total wanted fertility rate (the TFR that would result if all unwanted births were prevented) is 1.6.
-The survey concludes that desired family size declines with rising levels of education—women with 12 or more years of schooling report wanting an average of 1.8 children, while the ideal number of children reported by women with no schooling is 2.6.
-Additionally, the gap between actual and wanted fertility is higher among women with no schooling (0.6) than it is among women with 12 or more years of schooling (0.2).
+The gap between actual and wanted fertility is higher among women with no schooling (2.8 vs. 2.2) than it is among women with 12 or more years of schooling (1.8 vs. 1.6).
+According to the same survey, ideal family size* also declines with rising levels of education—women with 12 or more years of schooling report an ideal family size of 1.8 children, while the ideal number of children reported by women with no schooling is 2.5 (the national average is 2.1).

 Only five Indian states still have fertility rates above replacement level, including four of the poorest.
 India has taken action to improve people’s sexual and reproductive health by expanding the contraceptive method mix offered under the National Family Planning Program, securing a more stable supply of family planning commodities and SRHR services, and introducing an initiative focused on improving the health of adolescents.
 Still, rates of unmet need for modern contraception and unintended pregnancies remain high—around 49 million Indian women have an unmet need for contraception, and 45 percent of pregnancies are unintended each year.